classicdevops/cld/README.md

 To access any tool, two (sometimes three) factor validation operates for the user, at the application/web server and/or operating system level (sudoers file generated based on the cld access rights matrix), so any new module and script can be shared for execution for certain users via any interface (CLI, API, bot, web), excluding direct access to their content as well as to the entire application directory.

 ### Access validation factors for each interface:
-- CLI (PAM authorization, access module, access matrix and sudoers)
+- `CLI` - PAM authorization, access module, access matrix and sudoers
-- API (token/access module, white list at the nginx level, access matrix and sudoers)
+- `API` - token/access module, white list at the nginx level, access matrix and sudoers
-- Telegram bot (userid, permissions matrix and sudoers)
+- `Telegram bot` - userid, permissions matrix and sudoers
-- Web (cookie, access module, white list at the nginx level, access matrix and sudoers)
+- `Web` - cookie, access module, white list at the nginx level, access matrix and sudoers

 # Centralized access system
 The basis of the project is a centralized system of SSH access based on PAM: